aslamhus/WordpressHMR/README.md

 - `Docker` directory, which serves as an entrypoint for files in your project root and the docker container.
 - `public` directory, with the latest version of wordpress installed.
 The installer will also prompt you to create a custom theme directory with the name you specify.
 - `resources` directory where all your theme files will reside.
 Webpack copies all the files from your resources folder to the current active theme.
-- `resources/assets` directory where your `whr.json` file and css / scss files will reside.
+- `resources/assets` directory where your css / scss files will reside.
 - `resources/inc` directory where the `enqueue-assets.php` and `functions.php` file will reside.
 - `resources/js` directory where your entry points will reside.
-- `style.css` file in the root of your theme directory with the template name of your custom theme.
 - `vendor` directory where your composer packages are stored.
 This directory is mounted in the docker container in the parent directory of your wordpress site (/var/www/).
+- `compose.yml` Docker compose settings.
+- `whr.json` where you define your assets and theme

 ## Accessing Docker containers